twpayne/chezmoi/docs/REFERENCE.md

 ### `secret` [*args*]

-`secret` returns the output of the generic secret command defined by the `genericSecret.command` configuration variable with *args* with leading and trailing whitespace removed.
+`secret` returns the output of the generic secret command defined by the `secret.command` configuration variable with *args* with leading and trailing whitespace removed.
 The output is cached so multiple calls to `secret` with the same *args* will only invoke the generic secret command once.

 ### `secretJSON` [*args*]

-`secretJSON` returns structured data from the generic secret command defined by the `genericSecret.command` configuration variable with *args*.
+`secretJSON` returns structured data from the generic secret command defined by the `secret.command` configuration variable with *args*.
 The output is parsed as JSON.
 The output is cached so multiple calls to `secret` with the same *args* will only invoke the generic secret command once.

 ### `stat` *name*